dkainer/RWRtoolkit/README.md

       -o                ./outdir
     ```

-### General:
+#### Running

-RWRtoolkit enables RandomWalk with Restart (RWR) on both homogenous and
+RWRtoolkit enables RandomWalk with Restart (RWR) on homogenous multiplex
-heterogeneous multiplex networks.
-A heterogeneous network is used when
-integrating multiple network sources; for example in building a
-multiplex network with a gene-to-gene network and a disease-to-disease
-networks and combining them by defining a gene-to-disease network which
-serves as the bi-partite edges.
-RWRtoolkit provides functions for both
+networks.
+RWRtoolkit provides functions for both creating the muliplex
-creating the muliplex networks and running RWR.
+networks and running RWR.

-### Usage Options:
+##### Usage Options:

 The tools provided by RWRtoolkit can be used either directly in R or by
 use of command line scripts.
 The R functions follow the convention of